 - Use of recycled and upcycled materials

-- Adaptable, modular spaces made from natural materials that can be easily broken down and repurposed or recycled
+- Adaptable, modular spaces, many of which are made from natural materials that can be easily broken down and repurposed or recycled

 - Incorporation of plants and nature via living walls, tree-covered residential towers, and green roofs to help cool existing buildings and create healthy biophilic environments for humans